-An LED shall be mounted on the front panel for indication of operation status.The meaning, method and color of the LED shall be left to manufacturer’s product planning.
+An LED shall be mounted on the front panel for indication of operation stage.
+The advanced cable STB is required to have at least one LED to indicate its status.
+The STB is also required to receive signals from IR type RCU.

+The meaning, method and color of the LED shall be left to manufacturer’s product planning.

-The following switches shall be provided for direct control of the STB Power on/off, hardware reset, channel up/down, selection of broadcast types (e.g. multi channel video and re-transmission)
+The following switches shall be provided for direct control of the STB Power on/off, hardware reset, channel up/down, selection of broadcast types (e.g. multi channel video reception or re-transmission)

 The input and output interfaces listed in Clause 12 shall be provided.